 When we were eight years old, this store was where Saturdays went to die.
 I don’t know how many of its 2 million square feet were open to my mom, aunt, and grandmother to look for bargains, but there was plenty of room for bargains to hide, and if there was ever anyone willing to spend the whole day in that store stretching a dollar just as far as it could go, it was my aunt.

 And we really did make a day of it most of the time.
 Shortly after breakfast, we’d pile into a car (or two cars) and drive to the old store just south of the Missouri River.
 We’d pause for a fast-food lunch somewhere nearby, then we’d go back.
 I don’t remember us ever doing a two-meal marathon at that store.
 Maybe that’s because they wouldn’t have been able to endure our whining if they had.
 Maybe two meals out would have cut into the savings too much.
-Or maybe it was because it wouldn’t have been especially safe.
+Or maybe it was because it wasn’t the best place to be at night.

 I’m not completely sure where “over town” came from.
 Today that phrase means the worst part of town, in reference to Overtown, allegedly the worst part of Miami.
 I don’t know if that’s what it meant in the 1980s, but the name fit at least somewhat.
-The area was inner city and certainly in decline in the 1980s.
+The area is very much inner city and was in decline in the 1980s, like most U.S. inner cities were.
 It got worse later, after Ward’s left.
 Probably its large number of jobs were helping to prop up the area a bit.

 It sold the same kind of stuff the Ward’s anchor stores at the malls in the suburbs sold, but there was a lot more of it.
 And, at least in the outlet store part, the prices were lower.
 But, since it was an outlet, it was leftover type stuff.
 The kind of stuff that would hold an 8-year-old’s interest probably wasn’t at the outlet.
 That’s why I didn’t relish the trips there.